CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 </samlp:AuthnRequest>
 ```

-* If the SAML request is successfully processed by the ADFS server, then ADFS sends a SAML response that the CenturyLink Cloud Control Portal uses to log in the federated user.
+* If the SAML request is successfully processed by the ADFS server, then ADFS sends a SAML response that the Lumen Cloud Control Portal uses to log in the federated user.

 ```
 <samlp:Response ID="--ID--"